About Me Button

 My Much LESS Pitiful “Modern” train

 In the past few years I have added substantially to my “modern” collection.
 I now have over 30 feet of TOFC and Husky Stack cars.
 I also got Downs Model Railroad “Tank Train” tank cars.
 It is all a 1970s + based collection of cars from Penn Central, Chessie, and Conrail.
 I don’t claim era perfection here.
-The below is a Stack Photo and video of a better version of my modern train.
+The below are Stack Photos of stack trains and video of a better version of my modern train.
+I have also added an Intermodal page.